robotic-vision-lab/VRRW-Unity/README.md

 1. Make sure that SteamVR is installed and running on your machine.
 2. Make sure that you have a VR headset connected to your machine.
-3. Make sure you complete initial SteamVR Room Setup.
+3. Make sure you complete the initial SteamVR Room Setup.
-4. Make sure that you have a ROS-side properly configured and running.
+4. Make sure that you have the ROS-side properly configured and running.

 ### Quick Start